shubhamkumarjha123/py_codes/folder/Function calling.md

-# Write a function called exponent(base,exp) that returns an integer value of base raise to the power of expo
+# Write a function called exponent(base,exp) that returns an integer value of base raise to the power of exp.

 ```python
 def exponent(base, exp):